podcast #homeowners #homebuilders

 We have decided to use an audio format for our discussion in a podcast for homeowners, buyers, and sellers.
 This not only allows us to build a deeper relationship with our customers, but also keeps our customer’s audience up to date with trends in the market.

 Our first homeowner podcast

-In our first podcast, “Why housing has become an issue?” we discuss why housing is so complex.
+In our first podcast, “LISTEN NOW, TERRIFYING HOUSING FUTURE FOR HOMEOWNERS?” we discuss why housing is so complex.

 Firstly, one of the main hurdles the daily homeowners face is the inventory of affordable housing or lack thereof.
 In March, the median price of homes reached a new high of 375k.
 When you face these kinds of economic hardships, the average home shopper looks for alternatives.